 112 Bold Street L1 4HY

-Head inside the grand old cinema that houses Leaf on Bold Street to enjoy a delectable breakfast paired with one of a variety of teas from around the world.
+Known to serve one of the best breakfasts in Liverpool, head inside the old cinema that houses Leaf on Bold Street to enjoy a delectable range of breakfast options paired with one of a variety of teas from around the world.

 Pick from a mammoth full English, complete with bacon, sausage, black pudding, eggs, potato croquet, field mushroom, vine tomato, baked beans and toast or one of their specialist vegan and veggie breakfasts or try something different with a smoked haddock and dill fish cake with poached egg and hollandaise sauce.

 We recommend trying their delicious American Style Pancakes which come coated in maple syrup, Greek yoghurt and a flavourful blueberry compote.

 As you’d expect with a name like this, The Brunch Club takes brunching seriously.
 The sole brunch-only venue for breakfast Liverpool offers, you know you’ll be in safe hands at this Duke St restaurant.

 We’re talking specialist morning cocktails, perfected egg classics and delectable stacked pancakes from the ultimate brunch hangout spot.
 With distressed leather couches, high breakfast style tables and an outdoor seating area, this is the perfect venue to sit back and relax on a Sunday morning, enjoying a top-class breakfast in the centre of Liverpool.

 37-41 Duke St L1 5AP

 4. Castle St Townhouse